Testing Causality in Scientific Modelling Software: Case Studies

+The PLT model uses a Poisson process to generate a series of lines that are positioned and oriented at random within a given sampling window to form a tessellation.
+While the behaviour of this model is predominantly random by design, it can be configured using three numerical input parameters to produce tessellations with predictable properties.
+In order to test these properties, we extract four numerical outputs from the resulting tessellation.

+We selected this model because it has been the subject of prior research on SMT \cite{guderlei2007statistical} and has a number of well-characterised input-output relationships.
+In addition, Poisson process models are commonly used to model random processes for a range of important applications, including simulating road networks \cite{chetlur2018, morlot2012} and modelling photon arrival in 3D imaging \cite{shin2013parametric}.
+It is the stochastic yet predictable behaviour of Poisson process models that make them an interesting but difficult subject to test.

+We now describe the behaviour of the PLT model, referring to the example tessellation in \Cref{fig:tessellation}.
 The PLT model has three positive floating point input parameters: the width $W$ and height $H$ of a sampling window (shaded in grey in \Cref{fig:tessellation}), and the intensity $I$ of the Poisson process.
 Informally, the intensity parameter controls the average rate at which lines are placed.
 Given these inputs, the model generates a set of straight lines that intersect the origin-centred sampling window by drawing from a Poisson process on $[0, \infty) \times [0, 2\pi)$\footnotemark, where the orientation is uniformly distributed on $[0,\pi]$.
 The model then outputs the total number of lines intersecting the sampling window, $L_t$, and the number of polygons formed by the intersecting lines, $P_t$.

 In \Cref{fig:tessellation}, for example, the inputs $W=H=I=1$ produce a tessellation in which there are two lines intersecting the sampling window ($L_t=2$) that form four polygons ($P_t=4$).
 Then, by dividing $L_t$ and $P_t$ by the sampling window area (i.e. $W\times H$), we obtain two further outputs corresponding to the number of lines and polygons per unit area ($L_u$ and $P_u$, respectively).
 Since $W=H=1$ in \Cref{fig:tessellation}, it follows that $L_u = L_t = 2$ and $P_u = P_t = 4$.